statisticsnorway/mimir/docs/Dataquery.md

 # Dataquery
 ### Task
-We have a task scheduled to run a `dataquery` job at 08:03 for `/lib/tasks/dataquery/dataquery.ts` every day, which ensures that the datasets for parts Table, Highchart, Highmap, and Keyfigure from any data source (PXWebApi, Klass, and TBProcessor) gets updated:
+We have a task scheduled to run a `dataquery` job at 08:03 for `/lib/tasks/dataquery/dataquery.ts` every day, which ensures that the datasets for the parts in a Statistics page gets updated.
+This applies to the parts Table, Highchart, Highmap, and Keyfigure from any data source (PXWebApi, Klass, and TBProcessor):

 ```javascript
   scheduleJob({